P Is the Funk

-P Is the Funk is the second installment of the George Clinton Family Series collection.
+P Is the Funk is the third installment of the George Clinton Family Series collection.
 The album was released in 1993 by P-Vine Records in Japan, and then was released later in the same year by AEM Records in the United States and Sequel Records in the United Kingdom.
 The album contains notable tracks such as the first song ever recorded by the Brides of Funkenstein entitled "Love Is Something" featuring P-Funk lead guitarist Eddie Hazel, as well radio commercials for the Ultra Wave album by Bootsy Collins.